George, Crown Prince of Serbia: War service and arrest

 Prince George participated in the Balkan Wars as well as World War I, where he was severely wounded in the Battle of Mačkov Kamen near Krupanj in 1914.
 After his father's death and brother Alexander's subsequent coronation, hostilities between the two brothers arose, which led to Prince George's arrest in 1925.
 He was proclaimed to be insane and locked in an asylum near the city of Niš.
 Following Alexander's assassination in 1934, George hoped he would be freed by the new regent Prince Paul, but he remained in jail until World War II when he was freed by the German occupiers.

 Later life and marriage

 After the war the Karađorđević family was declared enemy-of-the-state by Josip Broz Tito's communist regime.
 However, Prince George was permitted to retire in Belgrade as the only member of the royal family allowed to remain in the country.

-In 1947, at the age of 60, he married Radmila Radonjić (1907–1993), a member of the Radonjić noble family, who held the hereditary title of guvernadur of Montenegro, granted to them by the Republic of Venice in 1756 and were in constant political opposition and rivalry with George's maternal family, the House of Petrović-Njegoš.
+In 1947, at the age of 60, he married Radmila Radonjić (1907–1993), a member of the Radonjić noble family, which held the hereditary title of guvernadur of Montenegro, granted to them by the Republic of Venice in 1756 and were in constant political opposition and rivalry with George's maternal family, the House of Petrović-Njegoš.
 The couple did not have any children.
 He wrote his memoirs Istina o mom životu (Truth About my Life).